iankressin/obsidian-backup/15 - EQL/blog/EQL vs Dune/EQL - How is it different from Dune?.md

 - Query different objects that can't be cached

 ## Benchmarks
-While Dune provides a extremely wide variety of datasets for users to compose their queries and cross that data in whatever way, for these benchmarks, we are, obviously, only focusing on the overlap parts between EQL and Dune, which are the core Ethereum constructions: blocks, transactions, accounts and logs (traces *soon*™).
+Dune offers an extensive range of datasets for users to build and customize their queries, allowing flexible data cross-referencing.
+However, for the purpose of these benchmarks, we are specifically focusing on the common elements between EQL and Dune, which include core Ethereum components such as blocks, transactions, accounts, and logs (traces _soon™_).

-In this section we are going to compare Dune and EQL in the queries that are made possible by both projects.
+In this section, we'll compare the types of queries that both Dune and EQL enable.
 ### Test Environment
 The tests were performed on a system with the following specifications:
 - **Processor**: Ryzen 9 5900x